-- a) the security of capital;

-- b) the liquidity of its investments; and,

-- c) Yield (return).

-The above guidance from the MHCLG and CIPFA place a high priority on the management of risk.
-This Authority has adopted a prudent approach to managing risk and defines its risk appetite by the following means:-

-- Minimum acceptable credit criteria are applied in order to generate a list of highly creditworthy counterparties.
+- a) the security of capital; - b) the liquidity of its investments; and, - c) Yield (return). - 8.13.2 The above guidance from the MHCLG and CIPFA place a high priority on the management of risk.
+This Authority has adopted a prudent approach to managing risk and defines its risk appetite by the following means: - Minimum acceptable credit criteria are applied in order to generate a list of highly creditworthy counterparties.
 This also enables diversification and thus avoidance of concentration risk.
-The key ratings used to monitor counterparties are the short term and long term ratings. - 2.
+The key ratings used to monitor counterparties are their short-term and long-term ratings; - 2.
 Other information: ratings will not be the sole determinant of the quality of an institution; it is important to continually assess and monitor the financial sector on both a micro and macro basis and in relation to the economic and political environments in which institutions operate.
 The assessment will also take account of information that reflects the opinion of the markets.
-To achieve this consideration the Authority will engage with its advisors to maintain a monitor on market pricing such as credit default swaps and overlay that information on top of the credit ratings.
+To achieve this consideration the Authority will engage with its advisors to maintain a monitor on market pricing such as credit default swaps and overlay that information on top of the credit ratings; - 3.
+Other information sources used will include the financial press, share prices and other such information pertaining to the banking sector in order to establish a robust scrutiny process on the suitability of potential investment counterparties; - This Authority has defined the list of types of investment instruments that the treasury management team are authorised to use.
+There are two lists in appendix E under the categories of 'specified' and 'non-specified' investments;

-- 3. Other information sources used will include the financial press, share prices and other such information pertaining to the banking sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties. - 4.
-This Authority has defined the list of types of investment instruments that the treasury management team are authorised to use.
-There are two lists in appendix E under the categories of 'specified' and 'non-specified' investments. - Specified investments are those with a high level of credit quality and subject to a maturity limit of one year. - Non-specified investments are those with less high credit quality, may be for periods in excess of one year, and are more complex instruments which require greater consideration by members and officers before being authorised for use. - 5 The Authority has determined that it will limit the maximum total exposure to non-specified investments as being 25% - 6 Lending limits for each counterparty will be set through applying the matrix table in Appendix E. - 7 Transaction limits are set for each type of investment in Appendix E - 8 This Authority will set a limit for the amount of its investments which are invested for longer than 365 days. - 8 Investments will only be placed with counterparties from countries with a specified minimum sovereign rating. - 8 This Authority has engaged external consultants to provide advice on how to optimise an appropriate balance of security, liquidity and yield, given the risk appetite of this authority in the context of the expected level of cash balances and need for liquidity throughout the year. - 9 All investments will be denominated in sterling. - 10 As a result in the change in accounting standards for 2018/19 under IFRS 9, this authority will consider the implications of investment instruments which could result in an adverse movement in the value of the amount invested and resultant charges at the end of the year to the General Fund.
-MHCLG are currently conducting a consultation for a temporary override to allow English local authorities time to adjust their portfolio of investments.
+- Specified investments are those with a high level of credit quality and subject to a maturity limit of one year; and - Non-specified investments are those with less high credit quality, may be for periods in excess of one year, and are more complex instruments which require greater consideration by members and officers before being authorised for use. - 5 The Authority has determined that it will limit the maximum total exposure to non-specified investments as being 25%; - 6 Lending limits for each counterparty will be set through applying the matrix table in Appendix E; - 7 Transaction limits are set for each type of investment in Appendix E; - 8 This Authority will set a limit for the amount of its investments which are invested for longer than 365 days; - 9 Investments will only be placed with counterparties from countries with a specified minimum sovereign rating; - 10 This Authority has engaged external consultants to provide advice on how to optimise an appropriate balance of security, liquidity and yield, given the risk appetite of this authority in the context of the expected level of cash balances and need for liquidity throughout the year; - 11 All investments will be denominated in sterling; and - 12 As a result in the change in accounting standards for 2018/19 under IFRS 9, this Authority will consider the implications of investment instruments which could result in an adverse movement in the value of the amount invested and resultant charges at the end of the year to the General Fund.
+MHCLG recently conducting a consultation for a temporary override to allow English local authorities time to adjust their portfolio of investments.
+The consultation closed in September and MHCLG released an update on 8 November 2018 saying that the proposed initial three-year override would be extended to five years.
+The Statutory Instrument was laid before Parliament on 23 November 2018 and comes into force on 19 December 2018.